htoomin1997/gm-take-home-server/README.md

 Something that I did not anticipate, is that Big Sur actually messed up a lot of my dbs.
 Both Mongo and Postgres stopped working after the update!!! :(

-I ended up using the Cloud version of mongo because you can create a free cluster.
+In the interest of time, ended up using the Cloud version of Mongo because you can create a free cluster.
 Because there is no information in here that is too sensitive, I have kept the connection string in the code itself, but that should usually be put in a .env file to be git ignored.
+Hopefully using this cluster is not an issue.

 The largest dependency is the csv parser that I downloaded to help facilitate easier csv parsing.

 The build environment is MacOS for this server as well.

 =====Running instructions======
+Assuming that NPM is installed in the local machine

 Before running for the first time, make sure to run "npm install" to install all the dependencies.
 Afterwards, go ahead and run "npm start" to start the server up.